-NOAA uses the Uncrewed Systems (UxS) Cyber Working Group to address UAS cybersecurity issues and concerns.
-All NOAA Line Office IT Security Officers (ITSOs) are voting members, and the group works under the authority of the NOAA UxS Executive Operations Board (EOB) with the participation of the NOAA Office of the Chief Information Officer.
-The UxS CWG developed Cybersecurity Principles for UAS that are largely based on (and consistent with) the CISA Cybersecurity Best Practices for Operating Commercial Unmanned Aircraft Systems (CISA, 2019).
-This guidance is available at the link above and will serve as a UAS cybersecurity benchmark for all NOAA Line Offices.
+- (A) NOAA uses the UxS Cyber Working Group to address UAS cybersecurity issues and concerns.
+All NOAA LO IT Security Officers are voting members, and the group works under the authority of the NOAA UxS EOB with the participation of the NOAA Office of the Chief Information Officer. - (B) The UxS Cyber Working Group developed cybersecurity principles for UAS that are largely based on (and consistent with) the CISA Cybersecurity Best Practices for Operating Commercial Unmanned Aircraft Systems (CISA, 2019).
+This guidance is available here and will serve as a UAS cybersecurity benchmark for all NOAA LOs.

-6.4.
-Data Management Plans
+6.4 Data Management Plans

-The NOAA Data Strategy provides a unified strategic approach for NOAA data governance in compliance with Federal statutes, policies and guidance.
+(A) The NOAA Data Strategy provides a unified strategic approach for NOAA data governance in compliance with federal statutes, policies, and guidance.
 The Strategy further codifies: NOAA Administrative Order (NAO) 212-15: Management of Environmental Data & Information; NAO 216-112: Policy on Partnerships in the Provision of Environmental Information; and NOAA's Environmental Data Management Procedural Directives.

-The Data Management Planning Procedural Directive (DMPPD) directs all NOAA Programs or Systems that produce or collect environmental data to develop DM Plan(s) for the data they produce internally or commission via contracts or grants.
-Line Office clearance officials (section 7) are familiar with specific programmatic operations and can assist PIs in reaching compliance.
-Refer to the NOAA Observing Systems Council / Environmental Data Management Committee for detailed Policy and procedural information, or contact NCEI.info@noaa.gov for specific assistance.
+(B) The Data Management Planning Procedural Directive directs all NOAA Programs or Systems that produce or collect environmental data to develop DM Plan(s) for the data they produce internally or commission via contracts or grants.
+LO clearance officials (section 7) are familiar with specific programmatic operations and can assist PIs in reaching compliance.
+Refer to the NOAA Observing Systems Council / Environmental Data Management Committee for detailed policy and procedural information, or contact NCEI.info@noaa.gov for specific assistance.